asmblah/jemul8/README.md

 jemul8
 ======

-An object-oriented JavaScript x86 Emulator
+An object-oriented JavaScript x86 Emulator for Node.js and the browser.

 jemul8 takes an object-oriented approach to emulation.
 Primarily an educational tool, it aims to provide a detailed description of the internal workings of an IBM-compatible PC.